 Worship simply is offering – in worship we offer God the thanks and praise.
 Part of our offering of thanks and praise is a financial “offering” in response to and recognition that all of life and all we have is a gift of God.
 These gifts support the mission and ministries of the congregation.
 There are often special offerings for special projects or programs.
 For instance, on the first Sunday of each month a globe is passed to collect money to combat world hunger.
 You will see members using special envelopes for their offering.
 There are extra envelopes available from the ushers.
 You can also contribute through our secure online giving.

 All worshipers are invited to take a moment to sign the friendship pads (which are located on the aisle seat and passed across each row and then back to the center).
 This helps worshipers know the names of those seated near them and it helps with our record-keeping.
-If you indicate on the pad that you are visiting and provide us with your address, someone from the congregation will visit you with cookies.
-If you do not want to be contacted, that will be respected.

 After worship we invite you to stop by the Welcome Center which is located in the lobby (or Gathering Space).
 Special gifts await those who visit the Welcome Center where a member will greet you and help you find additional information about the ministries at Reformation.